Double Dragon on the Atari 7800? Time to rock!

 This ability is readily apparent in Double Dragon.
 The game can have up to four bad guys onscreen, plus your one or two players.
 No graphical break-up, no flicker, and no slowdown either, except for some choppy scrolling when moving to a new screen.
 This version plays a bit more sluggish as a whole, but it’s not a deal breaker, and the relatively slower, more-deliberate pace of the game actually serves it well.

 While on the subject of sprites, one thing about the original coin-op that wore real thin, real fast was its tendency to slow down when the screen became crowded.
 Yep, the more sprites there were at a given moment, the more the action crawled.
-Honestly, if you’re able to get beyond the relatively-archaic nature of the game (early beat-’em-up and all), that’s really the only downside to what is otherwise still a terrific game.
+Honestly, if you’re able to get beyond the relatively-archaic nature of the proceedings (early beat-’em-up and all), that’s really the only downside to what is otherwise still a terrific game.

 The slowdown in the original coin-op often made the use of weapons more of a chore than a pleasure, which is a shame, because the ability to grab a new beat-down implement was another one of the revolutionary aspects of the game.
 You never saw Thomas appropriate one of those knives from a mindless grunt in Kung-Fu Master, after all!

 The arcade featured bats, whips, knives, boulders, barrels, boxes and dynamite, all of which your character could pick up and use in his quest for kidnapped-girlfriend-vengeance.
-(And of course, they could always be taken from you, as well!)
+(And of course, they could always be taken from you, as well.)
 Only the bats, whips and knives made it to the 7800 port.
 In contrast to the later Streets of Rage, in which a knife could be used repeatedly or thrown at once, in Double Dragon it was always a one-throw deal.
 The bat and whips can be used repeatedly, though unlike the arcade, they eventually disappear when moving from one section of a level to another (common for home console conversions of the period).

 Ah, but it was the attacks, the various combos you could pull off, that really sets Double Dragon apart from other side-scrolling fighters.
 Not set, sets.
 Later beat-’em-ups simplified the amount of attacks, sometimes with only a jump and punch button, maybe a special move.
 Double Dragon was considerably more involved, with a style of game play that more-closely resembled actual martial arts street fighting (I assume; so rarely do I get out to street fight).
 From the three buttons and joystick, you could pull off punches, kicks, jump kicks, reverse jump kicks, headbutts, elbow smashes, over-the-shoulder throws, the ability to repeatedly knee an enemy in the face, and with a buddy, one player could even grapple a baddie while the other slugged him (which worked the other way around, too).
 Amazingly, with all of these options at your disposal and relatively few buttons, it worked really, really well.